 MP for Burnley

-“A centrist Labour MP with perfect party loyalty who rarely rebels but has unusually low voting attendance.”
+“A party loyalist with perfect loyalty to his party, but notably low voting attendance.”

-Oliver Ryan is the Labour (Co-op) MP for Burnley, elected in 2024.
-He currently serves on the Courts (Remote Hearings) Bill committee and the Speaker's Advisory Committee on Works of Art, and has previously sat on the Public Accounts Committee and on finance-related Bill committees.
+Oliver Ryan is a Labour (Co-op) MP for Burnley, elected in 2024.
+He currently sits on the Courts (Remote Hearings) Bill committee and the Speaker's Advisory Committee on Works of Art, and has previously served on the Public Accounts Committee and on finance-related bill committees.

 Declared financial interests include donations and other support for activities as an MP, and visits outside the UK.